kubernetes-sigs/jobset/docs/concepts/README.md

 ### Exclusive Job to topology placement

-`spec.replicatedJobs[*].exclusive` defines 1:1 job to topology placement.
+The JobSet annotation `alpha.jobset.sigs.k8s.io/exclusive-topology` defines 1:1 job to topology placement.
 For example, consider the case where the nodes are assigned a rack label.
 To optimize for network performance, we want to assign each job exclusively to one rack.
 This can be done as follows:

 ```yaml